Are your tires safe? Let our team at Griffis Automotive Clinic, Inc make sure.

 4/32" Depth: Your tires should be monitored and you may notice a decline in wet weather performance.

 3/32" Depth: Monitor your tires closely and replace them soon to ensure your vehicle is road ready, safe, and dependable.

 2/32" Depth or less: You need tires now.
 Driving is unsafe with tires in this condition and should be replaced right away.

 Inflation: Check the air pressure monthly and before taking any long trips.
 Poor inflation can cause premature wear, increased fuel consumption and tire failure.

 Rotation: Your tires should be rotated every 3,000-5,000 miles.
 When done consistently, this helps maintain proper traction and gives you the maximum tread life.

 Eye Check Daily: Inspect your tires daily for penetrations, bulges, cracks, and abnormal wear.
 Don't forget to check the tire edges for damage caused by misalignment or under-inflation.

-Trust your tires to our team of automotive technicians at Griffis Automotive Clinic, Inc located at 1508A Max Hooks Rd in Groveland, FL.
+Trust your tires to our team of automotive technicians at Griffis Automotive Clinic, Inc IN Groveland where we care about your safety.